nereasilva/appnea-ionic/appnea-ionic/README.md

 ## Usage

 1. Open your browser and navigate to `http://localhost:8100`
-2. Register a new account
-3. Select your role (Patient or Doctor)
+2. Log in with one of the test accounts:
+   - Patient: paciente@test.com / paciente123 (Name: "paciente de prueba")
+   - Doctor: doctor@test.com / doctor123 (Name: "doctor de prueba")
-4. Explore the dashboard based on your role
+3. Explore the dashboard based on your role

 ## Patient Features

 - View your physiological data in interactive graphs
-- Generate sample data for demonstration
+- View pre-populated sample data
 - Chat with your doctors
 - Get information from the APPNEA Assistant chatbot